 So while this is a tutorial on how to make a resin bracelet, it’s really an explanation of how to suspend objects in resin.
 Making things look like they’re floating is one of the fun things you can do with epoxy resin.
-In this bracelet project, I’m showing you how to make colorful buttons float in the bracelet.
+Today, you’ll learn how to make colorful buttons float in a resin bracelet.

-So how can you get your buttons to float like the resin bracelet above?
+So how do you get things to float in resin?

-If you fill the bracelet mold completely, then add the buttons, they will sink to the bottom.
+If you fill the bracelet mold completely in one pour, then add the buttons, they’ll sink.
 All the buttons will be on one side of your resin bracelet after demolding.
-If you want your buttons to float, you need to pour a thin layer of resin first.
+If you want your buttons to float, you must pour a thin layer of resin first.
 This gives the buttons a place to rest when you pour the second layer of resin.

-Pro tip: If you have never mixed resin before, be sure to read how to mix resin and hardener in five easy steps.
+⭐️ BONUS: If you’ve never done this before, be sure to read how to mix resin in five easy steps.

 For the first layer, I knew I didn’t need much to lift up the buttons.
 I only poured in enough to cover the bottom with a couple of millimeters of resin.